-Japanese kitchen knives have a worldwide reputation for excellent quality and artistic beauty enjoyed by women and men.
-The trouble is, there’s so much mythology and romance surrounding them, not to mention a bewilderingly wide range of prices and types, that it can be difficult to make a choice.
-When it comes to selecting a perfect Japanese knife for a woman, the truth is, there is no such thing as a Japanese type of knife for a woman.
+When it comes to selecting a perfect Japanese knife for a woman, the truth is, there isn’t a Japanese type of knife for a woman.
 The beauty of these knives is the fact that they can be used by everyone.
-What determines which type of knife is good for you is the size of your hands and tasks you want to perform with such knife.
+What determines which type of knife is good for you is the size of your hands and tasks you want to perform with the knife.

-Naturally, women have smaller than men hands so a 6’5 ft cook will aim for a knife handle with wider grip and larger blade length than a 5’4 ft woman would do.
+Naturally, women have smaller hands than men.
+So a 6’5 ft cook will aim for a knife handle with wider grip and larger blade length than a 5’4 ft woman.

-I’m 5’7 ft (Camilla here, hi :)) so I will share with you what works for me.
-As a guidance, I’ve created you a real-life photos of me holding different types of knives.
-You will be able to see how each type of knife fits in.
+I’m 5’7 ft (Kamilla here, hi :)) so I will share with you what works for me.
+For guidance, I’ve taken some photos of me holding different types of knives.
+This way, you will be able to see how each type of knife fits in.

 Small is beautiful

-Yet, in building a core knife arsenal, the value of a petty knife is often overlooked.
-They’re kind of the awkward teenager of blades, not as small as those baby paring knives (65-90mm) and not as large as a grown-up chef’s knife.
-These knives really excel when working with small vegetables and softer texture ingredients such as chicken fillets, but they’re too fragile for deboning chicken legs.
 You want a relatively straight blade with a thin tip, but that has the ability to rock back and forth a bit for dicing and mincing veggies like shallots and garlic.
-Petty is usually between 150mm and 170mm long.
-I prefer 150mm blade with a 120mm handle as I can easily manoeuvre with such knife.
+Petty knives are usually between 150mm and 170mm long.
+I prefer a 150mm blade with a 120mm handle as I can easily manoeuvre with such a knife.